4.1 The collection process: 2005/06 to present

 Table 6: School census pupil absence collection schedule

 Schools submit their school census returns via DfE's data collection software COLLECT.
-For further information on the school census - including absence: School census: closed collections.
+For further information on the school census - including absence: Completing the school census (opens in a new tab).

 4.2 Background of absence data collection